Ajapson/Local-PDF-Reader-RAG-Pipeline-with-LangChain-and-OpenAI/README.md

-# Local-PDF-Reader-RAG-Pipeline-with-LangChain-and-OpenAI
-This project builds a RAG pipeline using LangChain to read and query local PDFs.
-It loads files with PyPDFLoader, splits text, creates OpenAI embeddings, stores them in ChromaDB, and retrieves relevant chunks to answer questions with ChatGPT-like responses grounded in your document.
+This project demonstrates how to build a Retrieval-Augmented Generation (RAG) pipeline using the LangChain framework to read and interpret local documents (PDFs or text files), similar to how ChatGPT answers questions with contextual awareness.
+🔧 How It Works
+    Load Documents: Reads local PDFs using PyPDFLoader.

+    Split Content: Breaks text into manageable chunks with RecursiveCharacterTextSplitter.

+    Generate Embeddings: Converts chunks into vector embeddings using OpenAI.

+    Store Vectors: Saves embeddings in a local vector database using ChromaDB.

+    Retrieve + Generate Answers: On user query, retrieves relevant chunks and uses OpenAI’s language model to generate accurate, context-aware responses.

+This setup enables natural language querying of your own documents—ideal for research papers, business files, or any local text-based data.

+Note: I used my admission letter pdf for this project